Stan Boyd: Truck Series

-Stan Boyd made his NASCAR debut in the 1998 Memphis race driving for EVI Motorsports, starting 35th and finishing 29th after ignition failure late in the race.
+Boyd made his NASCAR debut in the 1998 Memphis race driving for EVI Motorsports, starting 35th and finishing 29th after ignition failure late in the race.
 He ran at Mesa Marin for Steve Coulter later in the year, dropping out after just two laps due to engine failure.

 Boyd then ran four races in 1999 for EVI Motorsports with a best finish of 22nd at Gateway.
 In 2000 Boyd ran two races for John Conely, finishing a solid nineteenth at Mesa Marin.
 He returned to EVI for three races later on with less luck.
 He ran a full season with EVI in 2001, making just ten of the 25 races, but earning three top-twenty finishes including a career-best thirteenth at California.

-He continued the same schedule for EVI in 2002, making thirteen races out of 25, improving on last season, but scoring just one top-twenty finish at Fort Worth.
+Boyd continued the same schedule for EVI in 2002, making thirteen races out of 25, improving on last season, but scoring just one top-twenty finish at Fort Worth.
 He ran the first two races of 2003 for EVI with a sixteenth at Daytona and a fifteenth at Darlington.
 He then ran two races for Gene Cristensen before making four races for Ware Racing Enterprises, start and parking in all of those races.
 He then returned to EVI, but only made four more races and one more top-twenty finish.